You’re left with a half-empty can of Heinz baked beans, and you don’t want to eat the rest in the next couple of days.

 The process is as simple as it gets.
 Grab a freezer container or bag (or a couple if you have a load of baked beans to freeze), and let’s get it done.

-- Let them cool down.
-If you just ate your baked beans for dinner, give the leftovers some time to cool down to room temperature.
+- Cool to room temperature.
+Give the leftovers some time to cool to room temperature.
 To speed things up, spread them on a plate instead of keeping them in the saucepan you used for cooking.
 Make sure this cooldown phase doesn’t last longer than an hour or so, for safety reasons.

 - Portion the beans.
 If you have a big pot of beans that’s enough for a couple of meals, divide it into several, portion-sized freezer containers or bags.
 This way, you can thaw and reheat enough for a single meal.
 The better job you do of portioning the beans now, the easier it will be to cook them later on.
 Make sure to leave a bit of head-space, as the volume increases a bit when the beans freeze.